 For a decade, building mobile features was the slowest, most expensive part of product development.
 Designers needed days to map flows, engineers needed sprints to build them, copywriters agonizddddded over UX language, and QA burned weeks validating everything.
 This sluggishness was simply accepted as “normal.”

 But in 2025, that reality collapsed.
 AI didn’t just accelerate creation, it obliterated the timeline.
 What once required four sprints now fits into a single sprint.
+According to GitHub, over 50 percent of new code in many projects is now AI-generated, significantly reducing development time.
 What once needed a cross-functional team now emerges from a well-written prompt.
 Internal bottlenecks vanished almost overnight.

 Yet while creation began moving at lightning speed, delivery, release, adoption and learning remained frozen at App Store-speed.
 And it’s this gap, the disconnect between how fast teams can build and how slowly the product actually evolves in users’ hands, that is causing the existential crisis inside mobile teams today.